Tyrone House, Dublin: Tyrone Ghost Story

 A well-known ghost story relates to the house concerning the appearance of Lord Tyrone as a ghost to prove the existence of life after death.
+In 1948, an unknown author and artist Ed Moritz adapted the ghost story into a 2-page comic for the first issue of the American Comics Group horror anthology Adventures into the Unknown.

 Design and construction

 The house was built in 1740 to a design by Richard Cassels and was said to be his first stone-fronted free-standing house in Dublin.
 Later, the house was altered by Jacob Owen in 1835 adding a prostyle tetrastyle granite portico and removing the central front venetian window on the first floor while leaving much of the house unchanged.
 The house is mainly faced in granite ashlar with calp ashlar walls at the basement level while the house still features some of its original Portland stone sills.

 The elaborate interior stucco work is generally attributed to the Lafranchini brothers and contrasts with the severe limestone exterior.

 The house was surrounded by a high wall but these were replaced with the present iron railings when the house was developed by the Department of Education in 1836.